Connor-Ryan-1998/WitnessTheFitness/README.md

 * Showing career on matches creates another point of interest and point of discussion when talking at gym or messages

 #### **Insights**
+* From a mobile design perspective we need more considerations for user privacy
+* Social Interactions digtially are important in maintaing social relationships
+* Communicating digitally prior to physically reduces "awrkwardness" or "breaks the ice"

 ## Conclusion
+With the process of problem identification, research, user interviews, protyping and evaluation the team was able to develop a solution within our domain.
+We were able to successfully offer a mobile solution tool that

+Limitations
+Future Work
+End Note

 ## Task Allocation
 | Student                       | Tasks                                                                   |